 Applied Sustainable Ranching

-Now accepting applications for ASUR 1030 Environmental Sustainability starting May 1, 2017Register Now
+Now accepting applications for ASUR 1040 Hands-on Skill and Diversification starting August 1, 2017Register Now

 The Applied Sustainable Ranching Program is the first of its kind in British Columbia.
 During this program, students will gain the expertise to build and sustain ranching enterprises within BC's ranching industry and apply that knowledge to agricultural businesses in any region.
 By the end of the program, students will have gained an understanding of ecosystem management in the last intact temperate grassland in the world.